 In 2010 I was appointed as Club Doctor with Southampton Football Club when the team was in League 1.
 Since my arrival the team have seen promotion to the Championships and then in to the Premier League.
 I provide medical services to the First team at home and away matches and at the training ground to all of the squads from schoolboys through the academy and to the elite squad.

 Club Doctor Southampton Football Club

 Team Doctor Sky ProcyclingBack to top

-Away from his work Steve is a happily married father of two who keeps himself fit by riding his bike and taking his dog for long walks in the forest and on the beaches near his home.Back to top
+Away from my work I am a happily married father of two who keeps myself fit by riding my bike and taking my dog for long walks in the forest and on the beaches near my home.Back to top

 |Private secretary||Kelli Stephens|